melvinkcx/fastapi-events/README.md

 * `LocalHandler` / `local_handler`:
   * import from `fastapi_events.handlers.local`
-  * for handle events locally.
-See examples above
+  * for handling events locally.
+See examples [above](#handle-events-locally)
   * event name pattern matching is done using Unix shell-style matching (`fnmatch`)

 * `SQSForwardHandler`:
   * import from `fastapi_events.handlers.aws`
-  * forwards events to an AWS SQS queue
+  * to forward events to an AWS SQS queue

 * `EchoHandler`:
+  * import from `fastapi_events.handlers.echo`
-  * forward events to stdout with `pprint`.
+  * to forward events to stdout with `pprint`.
 Great for debugging purpose

 # Creating your own handler

-Creating your own handler is nothing more than inheriting from the `BaseEventHandler` in `fastapi_events.handlers.base`.
+Creating your own handler is nothing more than inheriting from the `BaseEventHandler` class in `fastapi_events.handlers.base`.

 To handle events, `fastapi_events` calls one of these methods, in the following priority order:

 1. `handle_many(events)`:
-    The coroutine function should expect the backlog of events collected.
+    The coroutine function should expect the backlog of the events collected.

 2. `handle(event)`:
-    In cases where `handle_many()` wasn't defined in your custom handler, `handle()` will be called by iterating through the events in the backlog.
+    In cases where `handle_many()` weren't defined in your custom handler, `handle()` will be called by iterating through the events in the backlog.

 ```python